jreyes/AssistantPi/README.md

 ## Installation

 - Have your Raspberry Pi running Raspbian ready and connected to the Internet.
-I recommend to use a fresh install of *Raspbian Jessie Lite* without Pixel.
+Use a fresh install of *Raspbian Jessie Lite* without Pixel.
 - Follow this [Google Guide](https://developers.google.com/assistant/sdk/prototype/getting-started-pi-python/config-dev-project-and-account) and place the Google Assistant Credentials JSON in `/home/pi/Downloads/client_secret.json`
 - Prepare Amazon AVS Credentials as described in [Step 1 of AlexaPi Installation Guide](https://github.com/alexa-pi/AlexaPi/wiki/Installation), you'll need them during Installation.
 Even if you only want Google Assistant, this has to be done for AlexaPi to work properly.
 - Connect your audio peripherals (i.e. USB-Mic and Speaker via Jack).